Frequently Asked Questions

 Open the "Classes" tab and view or print the Schedule of Classes.
 Select your classes.
 Follow the registration instructions listed under the location of your class.

 Please note there must be at least two participants for classes to be held.
-Classes start promptly at the start time indicated in the catalog.
+Classes start promptly at the start time indicated in the schedule.
 In order to receive the full credit hours for a class, you must arrive on time and attend the entire class.

 Priority registration is given to Resource Families (prospective, new and/or licensed) and respite caregivers.
 However, space permitting, most of our classes are open to the community.
 We encourage social services staff, juvenile probation officers, group home staff, foster family agency homes (FFAs), and family and friends of resource families to participate in our classes.
 Children are welcome when childcare is offered.